Prem-ium/BingRewards/README.md

 `GOAL` = Selecting goal reward, defaults to Amazon.

+`AUTOMATE_PUNCHCARD` = True or False.
+Whether bot should automate punchcards.

 `BOT_NAME` = Bot name, helpful for multiple instances of the bot running with proxy.

 `WANTED_IPV4` = Your desired external IPV4 address.
 Set this if you want the bot to not run if your IPv4 address is different than this.